Juan-Jones/earnonlinemoney/content/blog/launch-an-ecommerce-store.md

 ### Ecommerce Tips

 Investing in education can provide valuable insights and skills to enhance your e-commerce business.
-Here are some of the [best online courses]({{< relref "best-online-course-platforms" >}}) to consider:
+Here are some resources to consider:

 * E-Commerce Marketing by Udemy
 * Shopify Academy